 We offer two types of opportunities for high school and undergraduate students.
 When opportunities for these positions become available, individuals who have completed our volunteer expression of interest form will be notified:

-Intake Interns provide front-line intake services for callers and walk-in clients seeking legal services.
-They answer phone calls, greet clients, conduct intake interviews, research and become acquainted with community resources for referrals, serve as an interpreter and/or translate documents, and assist in other tasks as needed to support our attorneys.
-Overall, intake interns will have the opportunity to observe all aspects of running a law office, from client preparation to attending court hearings.
-Most of our Falls Church office clients only speak Spanish, so an advanced level of Spanish is required.
+- Intake Internship –provide front-line intake services for callers and walk-in clients seeking legal services.
+They answer phone calls, greet clients, conduct intake interviews, research community resources for referrals, serve as an interpreter and/or translator, and assist in other tasks as needed to support our attorneys and staff.
+Spanish proficiency is required.
+The internship can be hybrid to help fulfill a minimum 6-month commitment we request from volunteers (some hours can be completed remotely; some hours onsite).

-- Semester internship program – We offer opportunities for students at DC-area law schools to work in our offices during fall and spring semesters.
-For more information, please contact Clay Warner.
+- Semester – Legal Internship – We offer opportunities for students at DC-area law schools to work in our offices during fall and spring semesters.

-- “Impact” cases – We partner with private firms from the DC area in many of our larger cases, most recently including Sterne, Kessler, Goldstein & Fox, PLLC; Quinn Emanuel Urquhart & Sullivan, LLP; Hughes Hubbard & Reed LLP; and Arnold & Porter Kaye Scholer LLP.
+- “Impact” cases (involving significant legal issues, and usually involving multiple clients) – We partner with private firms from the DC area in many of our larger cases, most recently including Sterne, Kessler, Goldstein & Fox, PLLC; Quinn Emanuel Urquhart & Sullivan, LLP; Hughes Hubbard & Reed LLP; and Arnold & Porter Kaye Scholer LLP.

 - Individual cases – We sometimes refer individual cases – especially certain types of immigration matters – to private attorneys.
 Foreign language fluency is often required for these cases.

-If you are interested in exploring pro bono opportunities through our Falls Church office, please contact Simon Sandoval-Moshenberg
+- If you are active and/or retired legal professional interested in exploring pro bono opportunities through our Falls Church office, please email a cover letter and resume that includes your availability and language ability to Simon Sandoval-Moshenberg.